arvidn/libtorrent/docs/dht_sec.rst

 -------------

 In order to set ones initial node ID, the external IP needs to be known.
 This is not a trivial problem.
-With this extension, *all* DHT requests whose node ID does not match its IP address MUST be serviced and MUST also include one extra result value (inside the ``r`` dictionary) called ``ip``.
-The IP field contains the raw (big endian) byte representation of the external IP address.
+With this extension, *all* DHT responses SHOULD include a *top-level* field called ``ip``, containing a compact binary representation of the requestor's IP and port.
+That is big endian IP followed by 2 bytes of big endian port.

-This is the same byte sequence used to verify the node ID.
+The IP portion is the same byte sequence used to verify the node ID.

+It is important that the ``ip`` field is in the top level dictionary.
+Nodes that enforce the node-ID will respond with an error message ("y": "e", "e": { ... }), whereas a node that supports this extension but without enforcing it will respond with a normal reply ("y": "r", "r": { ... }).

 A DHT node which receives an ``ip`` result in a request SHOULD consider restarting its DHT node with a new node ID, taking this IP into account.
-Since a single node can not be trusted, there should be some mechanism of determining whether or not the node has a correct understanding of its external IP or not.
+Since a single node can not be trusted, there should be some mechanism to determine whether or not the node has a correct understanding of its external IP or not.
 This could be done by voting, or only restart the DHT once at least a certain number of nodes, from separate searches, tells you your node ID is incorrect.